apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

    +
    ...

-Everything seems fine.
+Everything looks OK.
 Now we can make the commit (save our changes to the branch history):

 .. code:: console

-   $ git commit -a -m "Adding a new compute feature for tutorial purposes" [ARROW-14977 170ef85be] Adding a new compute feature for tutorial purposes
+   $ git commit -am "Adding a new compute feature for tutorial purposes" [ARROW-14977 170ef85be] Adding a new compute feature for tutorial purposes
     2 files changed, 51 insertions(+)